incud/pubmonaqa/README.md

 ## Structure

-* `notebooks/`: notebooks used for data generation, analysis, and plotting.
+* `notebooks/`: notebooks illustrating the implementations and reproducing the plots
-* `monaqa2/`: Python package containing MCMC, resource-estimation, plotting, and data utilities.
+* `monaqa2/`: main Python package containing the code for numerical MCMC simulations, Szegedy quantum walks, and quantum-architecture cost models
-* `requirements.txt`: Python dependencies needed to run the notebooks.
+* `requirements.txt`: Python dependencies required to run the notebooks
-* `data/`: generated and cached numerical data used by the notebooks, including spectral gaps, query counts, variance estimates, and fitted runtime data.
+* `data/`: generated and cached numerical data used by the notebooks, including spectral gaps, query counts, variance estimates, and fitted runtime data
-* `estimation_timing/`: CPU/GPU/FPGA timing benchmarks used to estimate the wall-clock cost of classical proposal moves.
+* `estimation_timing/`: CPU, GPU, and FPGA timing benchmarks used to estimate the wall-clock cost of classical proposal moves
-* `estimation_variance/`: exact and approximate energy-variance estimation code used to build annealing schedules.
+* `estimation_variance/`: exact and approximate energy-variance estimation code used to construct the annealing schedules